GospelSounders/adventhymnals/content/02.christ-in-song/10.801-900/06.851-860/10.Is-My-Name-Written-There/docs.md

 Where no evil thing cometh
 To despoil what is fair,
 Where the angels are watching,
 Is my name written there?

-Chorus:
-Is my name written there,
-On the page white and fair?
-In the book of thy kingdom,
-Is my name written there?
+[Chorus]

 ```